Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Season Stats

-- Jefferson has 50 receptions (on 89 targets) for 802 yards and six touchdowns, averaging 47.2 yards per game.
+- Jefferson has 50 catches on 89 targets for 802 yards and six touchdowns, averaging 47.2 yards per game.

 - Jefferson has been the target of 89 of his team's 607 passing attempts this season, or 14.7% of the target share.